Librarika/manual/docs/opacs.md

 * For other tabs please go to [Member Area](member-area) section.

-# Ask A Librarian
+# Ask a Librarian

-In this section You can ask any questions related to Librarika via E-mail.
+In this section you can contact with your library administrator and ask any questions related to your library via e-mail.

-* If you click on `Ask a Librarian` then a page will appear like below
+* Please click on `Ask a Librarian?` menu and a page will be appeared like below

 	![OPAC ask librarian page](img/opac_ask_librarian.png)

-* Feel free to ask anything related to our system because Librarika is always ready to give response to your queries.
+* Here you can find all the contact information of your library.